containers/podman/docs/kpod.1.md

 ### diff
 Inspect changes on a container or image's filesystem

+## exec
+Execute a command in a running container.

 ### export
 Export container's filesystem contents as a tar archive